-Our financial position includes the following as of February 28, 2023:
+Our financial position includes the following as of May 31, 2023:

-- Cash and cash equivalents of \$54,161, primarily held at three large Canadian domestic chartered banks with high credit ratings. - Term deposits of \$62,000 denominated in U.S. dollars and held at two large Canadian domestic chartered banks with high credit ratings and maturities of less than one year. - Notes receivable of \$25,000 due on the earlier of the completion of a Galore Creek feasibility study or July 27, 2023, and a note for \$75,000 fully contingent upon approval of a Galore Creek project construction plan by the owner(s). - Promissory note payable to Barrick of \$126,629, including accrued interest at U.S. prime plus 2%.
+- Cash and cash equivalents of \$46,954, primarily held at three large Canadian domestic chartered banks with high credit ratings. - Term deposits of \$62,000 denominated in U.S. dollars and held at two large Canadian domestic chartered banks with high credit ratings and maturities of less than one year.

+- A note receivable of \$25,000 due on July 27, 2023, and a note for \$75,000 fully contingent upon approval of a Galore Creek project construction plan by the owner(s). - Promissory note payable to Barrick of \$129,841, including accrued interest at U.S. prime plus 2%.
 The promissory note and accrued interest are payable from 85% of the Company's share of revenue from future Donlin Gold project production or from any net proceeds resulting from a reduction of the Company's interest in Donlin Gold.